Dheel

-The Dheel River is a river in the Indian state of Rajasthan.
-It originates in the plains near Bauli village in Tonk district and flows from north to south through the districts of Jaipur, Tonk and Sawai Madhopur.
+The Dheel (also spelled Dhil) is a river in the Indian state of Rajasthan.
+It originates in the plains near Niwai in Tonk district and flows from north to south through the districts of Tonk and Sawai Madhopur.
+It is a tributary of the Banas River, itself a tributary of the Chambal River, which in turn merges into the Yamuna.
+According to the National Council of Applied Economic Research (NCAER), the average annual flow of the Dheel River is 0.0043 m.ham.m.